 In tandem to all of the hearings and meetings between the BOA and Select Board, the Conservation Commission pursued other items which fell under their jurisdiction.
 On July 9, 2015 the Conservation Commission filed an enforcement Order against Weiss Farm, Inc. regarding storm water and wetland related issues.
 After a number of challenges and appeals, on February 1, 2019 the Superior Court upheld the decision of the Officer of Dispute Resolution, upholding the Department of Environmental Protection issuance of Superseding Order (effectively siding with the developer).

 After 18 public hearings and numerous challenges, the BOA, at a public hearing on April 28, 2016, voted to grant a comprehensive permit to Weiss Farm Apartments, LLC.
 The decision reduced the number of apartments from the proposed number of 259 (as reduced by the applicant) to 124.
 In addition, the decision also required stormwater and traffic mitigation.
-Weiss Farm Apartments, LLC appealed the decision and the matter currently awaits a decision from the Massachusetts Housing Appeals Committee.
+Weiss Farm Apartments, LLC appealed the decision to the Massachusetts Housing Appeals Committee.